.png)

 Learn about the remarkable life of America’s Margaret Fuller (1810-1850), muse to Ralph Waldo Emerson and inspiration to generations of women through her writing, speaking, and infinite wisdom.
 Listen here for her story.

-Tiger’s audio and ebook editions debut in January 2021.
+Tiger’s audio and ebook editions are also available on Amazon.
 You won’t find it easy to resist his droll voice as he tells the story of his early childhood adventures in Rome, Italy, with his American-Costa Rican family.
-Available on Amazon.

 “What a sweet read!
 With swell illustrations!
 Tiger is a cat who thinks he’s a person, and whose people think he must have been a dog in a prior life.
 He lives with an American family in Rome.
 As he learns, we learn— about fleas, manners, secrets, holidays, surviving the vet, the vagaries of air travel, besting a fox… and cross-species love, of course.”